corbindavenport/wikipedia-search/README.md

 __Wikipedia is a trademark of the Wikimedia Foundation.__

 ---------------------------------------------------------
+__New in Wikipedia Search 7.0.1:__
+* Added settings button to Wikipedia pages when side panel is disabled.

 __New in Wikipedia Search 7.0:__
 * Panel improvements: The Wikipedia Search panel (on the left side when browsing Wikipedia) has been improved and now correctly matches Wikipedia's design.
 * New language: Added support for the Estonian, Georgian, Chechen, and Bulgarian Wikipedias.